Skip to content

 }

-Freshness fields (age, freshness_threshold, is_stale) are included for API sources.
-File sources (parquet, CSV) omit these since they read live data.
+Freshness fields (age, freshness_threshold, is_stale) are included for API connectors.
+File connectors (parquet, CSV) omit these since they read live data.

 Describe a table’s columns, types, annotations, and sample rows.